Hynexly

 (Sources: Investor.gov - How to Read a 10-K, SEC - Using EDGAR to Research Investments, NVIDIA FY2026 Form 10-K)

-Most retail investors still approach stock research in reverse order.
+Many retail readers still approach stock research in reverse order.
 They start with a chart, a social post, or a one-line earnings headline, and only later look for the filing that actually explains the business.

 That workflow is backwards.
-If the goal is to make a more disciplined decision, the 10-K is usually the better starting point.
+If the goal is to build a more disciplined company view, the 10-K is usually the better starting point.
 The SEC's EDGAR guide describes Form 10-K as the annual report filed by domestic public companies, and says it provides audited annual financial statements, a discussion of material risk factors, and management's discussion and analysis of results of operations.
-That combination matters because it pushes an investor out of narrative mode and into disclosure mode.
+That combination matters because it pushes a reader out of narrative mode and into disclosure mode.

-Start with the table of contents, not the story stock narrative
+Start with the Table of Contents, Not the Story

 The fastest way to make a 10-K readable is to stop thinking of it as one giant document.
 It is really a set of sections with different jobs.